Background pattern

 Some patients have experienced the following side effects when taking sitagliptin in combination with insulin (with or without metformin):

-Some patients have experienced the following side effects when taking sitagliptin alone in clinical studies, or during its use after approval alone and/or with other diabetes medications:
+Some patients have experienced the following side effects when taking sitagliptin alone in clinical trials, or during its use after approval alone and/or with other diabetes medicines:

-Frequent: low blood sugar, headache, upper respiratory tract infection, congestion or nasal secretion and sore throat, osteoarthritis, arm or leg pain.
+Common: low blood sugar, headache, upper respiratory tract infection, nasal congestion or discharge and sore throat, osteoarthritis, pain in arms or legs.

 Rare: reduced platelet count.